-From the Platform Editor, select the Content tab to access the Platform modules selection.
-Platform modules can be selected/deselected from the Modules frame.
+From the Platform Editor, select the Content'tab to access the Platform modules selection.
+Platform modules can be selected/dese frame.

 Platform modules are provided by MicroEJ Architecture Specific Packs and Legacy MicroEJ Generic Packs.
 Platform modules are organized into groups.
 When a group is selected, by default, all its modules are selected.
-To view the modules making up a group, click on the Show/Hide modules icon on the top-right of the frame.
+To view all the modules making up a group, click on the Expand All icon on the top-right of the frame.
 This will let you select/deselect on a per module basis.
 Note that individual module selection is not recommended and that it is only available when the module have been imported.